MicrosoftDocs/entra-docs/docs/fundamentals/how-to-get-support.md

 [Microsoft Q&A](/answers/products/) is Microsoft's recommended source for community support.
 From the Q&A home page, choose one of the following tabs:

  - *Questions*: The main page for technical questions and answers at Microsoft.
- - *Tags*: Use tags, which are keywords that categorizes your question with other similar questions.
+ - *Tags*: Use tags, which are keywords that categorize your question with other similar questions.
  - *Help*: Get answers to frequently asked questions, troubleshoot common issues, and discover features related to Microsoft Q&A.

 To ask a question, choose the **Ask a question** button at the top right of any Q&A page.
 You can also get your questions answered faster by using [AI Assist](https://aka.ms/learn-more-ai).